 To keep up with the FSF on free software-based, distributed social media platforms, follow us on GNU social (which can talk to Mastodon) and Diaspora.
 You can self-host on one of these platforms, or create an account on one of the public instances listed for GNU social, Mastodon, or Diaspora.

 Copy and paste this code for your own website!

-In the meantime, you can encourage people not to connect with Zuckerberg while thinking that they are connecting with you, by putting this button on your blog or web site, with a link to whatever method you would prefer they use to contact you directly — maybe your https://identi.ca or other status.net account.
+You can encourage people not to give up their freedom, privacy, and control over their computing while thinking that they are connecting with you, by putting this button on your blog or web site, with a link to whatever method you would prefer they use to contact you directly -- maybe your GNU social or Mastodon account.

 Our button, of course, is not linked to any surveillance database or tracking system.

 Note: You may find some pages about the FSF or GNU on Facebook, because anyone can create pages there.
 Know that these pages are unofficial and not maintained by FSF staff or the GNU Project, nor did we ask for them to be created.

 Download our dislike button and put it on your website, or print your own dislike stickers.

 All buttons released under a Creative Commons Attribution-ShareAlike license.

 Please feel free to change the buttons, but keep both of the creator names intact, and make sure your buttons are under the same license.